dandavison/etc/variant_classification.md

-`S` could be unknown ancestral genotypes, or equivalently one can consider the alleles in the founder genotypes to be drawn at random from the population allele frequencies, and then average over the 'meiosis indicator' variables specifying which parent transmitted each allele at meiosis (see e.g. E. A. Thompson 2007)
+`S` could be unknown ancestral genotypes, or equivalently one can consider the alleles in the founder genotypes to be drawn at random from the population allele frequencies, and then average over 'meiosis indicator' variables specifying which parent transmitted each allele at meiosis (see e.g. E. A. Thompson 2007)

-### Numerator: Segregation likelihood assuming VUS is causal
+#### Numerator: Segregation likelihood assuming VUS is causal

 ```
   Pr(G_rel | G_p, Y_p, Y_rel, Asc, causal)

-= Pr(G_rel | G_p, Y_rel=aff, causal)  # given G_p, Y_p is uninformative
+= Pr(G_rel | G_p, Y_rel=aff, causal)  # given G_p, Y_p is uninformative about G_rel

 =             Pr(G_rel | G_p) Pr(Y_rel=aff|G_rel, causal)
   ----------------------------------------------------